miaowware/.github/CONTRIBUTING.md

 git commit
 ```

-Make sure to document your code as you go, in both comments and external documentation (in `/dev-notes/`) as needed.
+Make sure to document your code as you go using comments, and external documentation as needed (markdown files in `/dev-notes/`).
-`dev-notes` is especially important if you introduce a new json file format or to document some development process (like the command to crush the various images in the repository).
+This is especially important if you introduce a new development process, internal API, or other major internal change.

-**Test your changes.**
+### Test your changes

 If your code doesn't work, it's not ready for merging.
 Make sure you not only test intended behaviour, but also edge cases and error cases.

+### Document User-Facing Changes

 If you're making a user-facing change, put a quick summary in `CHANGELOG.md` under the `[Unreleased]` heading.
 Follow the [Keep a Changelog][1] format.